 ICON Instructor Malachi Mott shares advice and his insight into the art of mastering any instrument.
-Through personal stories and experiences, Malachi guides you through some essential ways that will help you learn any instrument.
+Through personal stories and experiences, Malachi guides you through some essential ways that will help you learn an instrument.

-Learn Any Instrument
+How to Learn an Instrument

 In the pursuit of being a professional musician, you are going to have to learn many different instruments.
 This is no different than any profession.
 A surgeon needs a table full of tools, a golfer has a bag full of clubs, and a photographer has different cameras and lenses.
 When starting this journey, it isn’t always clear which instruments (or how many) you will need to master in order to reach your goal.
 Sometimes, you’ll take one on simply out of curiosity, and sometimes you’ll take one on out of necessity.
 Either way, it is in your best interest to quickly learn the instrument enough to get the job done.

 Please note that when I’m referring to instruments, I’m not just talking about pianos, guitars, drums, etc. I’m also talking about synthesizers, turntables, microphones, compressors, DAWs, plugins; you name it.
 Pretty much anything that you can utilize to enhance your ability to make music.
 It’s also important to respect every instrument as the creative tool that it is if you are to use it to its full potential.
-With that in mind, here are some things you can do to master instruments quicker and easier.
+With that in mind, here are some things you can do to lean an instrument quicker and easier.

 - Set goals and follow through with them